Linux on HP

 When later the problem occurred after installation to hard disk, after just a few minutes the log files had a size of 16 gigabytes each!
 Not funny, although the disk is large enough to cope with it.
 This explains why in a live session situation, these processes are imperative, and soon make the computer completely unusable: a live session has limited ‘disk’ space, in a squashfs file system, which actually resides in RAM.
 Very fast, but not as spacious as a magnetic hard disk or an SSD.

 So after a few minutes: disk full, nothing else worked.
 With zero bytes of free storage, hardly anything can still function.
 There was not enough time to install the system.
 So brick the hardware?
 That would be a shame.
 This HP Pavilion has a fine screen with very warm colours.
 And I think almost seven years isn’t too old for a computer.
-I want to use it for another five years if possible, although perhaps only as a back-up computer in case the primary one fails.
+I want to use it for another five years if possible, although perhaps only as a backup computer in case the primary one fails.

 (Side note: Shouldn’t log rotation have kicked in to handle those humongous log files?
 I thought I had it enabled.
 Perhaps it only checks every hour or so, and didn’t find the time yet.
 Anyway, clearing he log manually cannot be done using something like sudo cat > syslog, because the shell (bash, for example) opens the log file, and cat has obtained root capabilities, but bash has not.
 Workaround: sudo tee syslog, then press ctrl-d to end input.)